Human Resource Services

 21. 21Q: What happens to my benefits if I am on unpaid FMLA leave?

 21A: During the 12 weeks of FMLA leave, UNI is required to continue to pay the university share of the health, dental, vision, life and long term disability insurance premiums.
-If you are on unpaid FMLA Leave, you will be directly billed for your portion of the health, dental, and/or vision premiums.
+If you are on unpaid FMLA leave, you will be directly billed for your portion of the health, dental, and/or vision premiums.

 22. 22Q: Can UNI cancel my coverage if I can't afford to pay my share of health and dental premiums while on unpaid FMLA leave?